Regional Institute of Ophthalmology, Thiruvananthapuram: Overview

+Including retinal and vitreo-retinal surgeries, hospital performs around 10,000 surgeries annually.
 Daily about 600 people are consulted as referrals, and about 200 people come in directly for treatment without a referral.
+Specialised clinics for squint, glaucoma, conjunctivitis, Paediatric Ophthalmology, Cornea and Low vision aid clinics are functioning here.
+The hospital also has 250 inpatient beds.

 History

 The hospital was established as Government Eye Hospital in 1905, during the reign of king Sree Moolam Thirunal of Travancore.
 With the establishment of the Thiruvananthapuram Medical College in 1951, it became the ophthalmology department of the Medical College.
 In 1995, the hospital was separated from Medical college and upgraded to the Regional Institute of Ophthalmology, an autonomous institution.